Avestan period: Old Avestan

 The Old Avestan material is found in the Staota Yesnya, the central part of Zoroastrinian High Liturgies such as the Yasna and the Visperad.
-The Staota Yesnya consists of the Gathas, the Yasna Haptanghaiti, and a number of manthras including the Ashem Vohu, the Ahuna Vairya and the Airyaman ishya.
+The Staota Yesnya consists of the Gathas, the Yasna Haptanghaiti, and a number of manthras including the Ashem vohu, the Ahuna vairya and the Airyaman ishya.
 These Old Avestan texts are assumed to have been composed close together in time and to have taken their final form early in the period, possibly due to the activity of Zoroaster himself.
-The Yenghe hatam manthra and some parts of the Yasna Haptanghait may have originated during the Young Avestan time; if so, they were composed in a style characterized as "pseudo-Old Avestan" in order to appear more ancient.
+The Yenghe hatam manthra and some parts of the Yasna Haptanghaiti may have originated during the Young Avestan time; if so, they were composed in a style characterized as "pseudo-Old Avestan" in order to appear more ancient.

 Young Avestan

 There is much more material in Young Avestan than Old Avestan.
 Young Avestan is more varied, which may indicate a longer time of composition and transmission, during which the different texts may have been constantly updated and revised.
 When these revisions eventually stopped, the Young Avestan texts "crystallized" into their final shape, and the material began to be transmitted largely unchanged.
-This crystallization may have occurred in the Achaemenid period (550 – 330 BCE), a consequence of Old Persian-speaking priests Magi (priests) who were not fluent in the Avestan language.
+This crystallization may have occurred in the Achaemenid period (550 – 330 BCE), a consequence of Old Persian- and Median-speaking priests (Magi) who were not fluent in the Avestan language.

 However, some Young Avestan texts are considered to have altered after the major parts of the corpus had been fixed.
 The alterations may indicate composition and redaction by people who did not speak Avestan, possibly after Avestan became an extinct language.
-An example of late revision may be found in the Aban Yasht (the yasht was a Zoroastrian hymn of praise) dedicated to Aredvi Sura Anahita, an Iranian deity later known simply as Anahita.
-Anahita became popular under the Achaemenid kings, and some scholars argue that verses in the Yasht were added later, reflecting Anahita's popularity and a pronounced Near Eastern influence under royal patronage.
+An example of late revision may be found in the Aban Yasht (a yasht being a Zoroastrian hymn of praise) dedicated to Aredvi Sura Anahita, an Iranian deity later known simply as Anahita.
+Anahita became popular under the Achaemenid kings, and some scholars argue that verses in the yasht were added later, reflecting Anahita's popularity and a pronounced Near Eastern influence under royal patronage.
 A particularly late date is often considered for the Vendidad.
 This text is assumed to have been redacted by an editor or group of editors who, while having only a limited command of the Avestan language, compiled a number of early Avestan sources, now lost.
 Apart from such changes and redactions, the extant Old and Young Avestan texts were then passed on orally for several centuries until they were eventually set down in writing during the Sassanid period.